-- Conventionally Insulated Roofs: Parapets are not required for Conventionally Insulated Roofs, but when they are specified the parapet must be no less than 125 mm (5") in height, measured from the top of the Finished Waterproofing System to the inside top edge of the parapet (to facilitate proper metal cap flashing securement).
-See also 13.3.4 Cap, Counter and Base Flashings. - 2) Roofs with Overburden or Ballast: Parapets (or a retention system for Overburden or ballast that is acceptable to the Guarantor) are required for any roof that supports Overburden or ballast, and the parapet or retention system must be at least 200 mm (8") in height when measured from the Finished Waterproofing System, in order to retain the Overburden or ballast against wind scouring.
-This minimum height requirement may be reduced for Vegetated Roof Systems if the reduced height is supported by an independently conducted wind test and published report (See also Part 3 SECURING the ROOF ASSEMBLY.
-See also Subarticle 14.1.2.2.3, Vegetated Roof Systems, for additional securement standards). - 3) All membranes installed on parapets must be fully adhered to the parapet substrate.
+- 1) Conventionally Insulated Roofs: Parapets are not required for exposed Conventionally Insulated Roofs, but when they are specified the parapet must be no less than 125 mm (5") in height, measured from the top of the finished waterproofing system to the inside top edge of the parapet (to facilitate proper metal cap flashing securement).
+See also 13.3.4 Cap, Counter and Base Flashings. - 2) Roofs with Overburden or Ballast: - 1) Parapets (or an alternative retention system that is acceptable to the Guarantor) - 1) are required at the outside edge of any roof that supports overburden or ballast. - 2) must be designed to retain overburden or ballast against wind scouring, but the height of the parapet or alternative retention system shall not be less than 200 mm (8") in height when measured from the top of the finished waterproofing system. - 2) The minimum parapet height required in 10.1.2.3 (2)(1)(2) may be reduced for a Vegetated Roof System, provided - 1) the reduced height is supported by a VRS wind test and published report (see 3.1.4.2 Roofs with Ballast and Overburden). - 2) the Guarantor has issued a written Variance based on the test results and report.

+See also Sub-article 14.1.2.2.3 Vegetated Roof Systems for additional securement standards.

+3) All membranes installed on parapets must be fully adhered to the parapet substrate.